Corionis/ELS/README.md

 ## Features

+ * New ELS Hint Status Tracker to coordinate local hint status, new in 3.1.0.
+ * New ELS Hint Status Server to corrdinate remote hint status, new in 3.1.0.
+ * New ELS Hints to coordinate manual changes, new in 3.0.0.

  * Supports movies, television shows with season subdirectories, music with artists and albums, etc.
  * Supports any mix of storage devices of different sizes.